 - If the decedent leaves behind two or more children, two or more grandchildren, or any combination thereof, in addition to a spouse, the spouse receives all of the decedent’s community property interest but only one-third of the decedent’s separate property interest.

 Probate is the process used by a court to distribute the assets in the estate of a deceased individual.
+The probate process is a alternative to estate planning when the decedent does not establish how their estate will be distributed.
 In the state of California, the court will probate the estate of anyone who passes-away unless the deceased individual created a trust.
 If the person dies without a will, or a trust, they are said to die intestate; if a person dies after having formed a will, but did not create a trust, they are said to die testate.

 In California, the probate courts have the responsibility to determine how an estate will be administered.
 Part of the administration process includes determining what assets belong to the deceased person’s estate and how those assets will be distributed.
 When an estate is probated, all the assets of the deceased person’s estate are distributed to beneficiaries after the estate makes payments for taxes, administration, and court fees.